Making a Split Screen Ad

 – The mind can only consciously process so much information at a given time.
 If the images paired together have no correlation, the imagery becomes bleak, confusing and off-putting.
 Can you imagine staring at security monitors all day?
 Maybe not so different from editing video…😆

-– It can be hard to discern what is going on with a multiview format because the image is either cropped or scaled down.
+– It can be hard to discern what is going on with a multi-view format because the image is either cropped or scaled down.
+Half of every shot will be cut off, so composition during filming becomes even more important!

 - No customization

 – These formats are very constricting.
-Chances are, if you’re cropping something that wasn’t filmed for a multiview display, it will end up cutting off vial information, or it will have bars on the side to scale it down far enough.
+Chances are, if you’re cropping something that wasn’t filmed for a multi-view display, it will end up cutting off vital information, or you’ll end up with bars on the side resulting from scaling it down.

 Doing things differently